Sea Currents To Connectivity Transformation

 Optional

-object with the number \(k\) of nearest neighbors to use.
-The default is7L
+integerobject with the number \(k\) of nearest neighbors to use.
+The default is7L.

 Details